eyalroth/ScalaImplictsProposal/type-classes.md

 Another topic covered in the "contextual abstractions" proposal is [multiversal type-safe equality](https://dotty.epfl.ch/docs/reference/contextual/multiversal-equality.html), which is also not clearly supported in this proposal.

-Not to be mistaken, an equality type class -- aka `Eql` -- is a completely valid and use-case, which helps signifying that a certain unit requires a special and dedicated care for the equality of its types.
+Not to be mistaken, an equality type class -- aka `Eql` -- is a completely valid use-case, which helps signify that a certain unit requires a special and dedicated care for the equality of its types.
 Collections are a good example of this:

 ```scala
 trait Set[A]<Eql[A, A]>